5 Easy Ways to Learn Latin Vocabulary

 It is important that you focus initially on texts that use the set of words that you are learning, and the best way to ensure that is by revisiting texts that you have already been through.
 Stick to texts from the same method you are using so that you can concentrate on a particular set of vocabulary.

-If you are specifically preparing for GCSE and using the Cambridge Latin Course, I generally would recommend to make an exception and in this case use texts from Latin to GCSE by Cullen and Taylor or De Romanis by Katherine Radice and Angela Cheetham, which have a much more targetted vocabulary and make for more fluent reading because of the speed at which unfamiliar words are introduced.
+If you are specifically preparing for GCSE and using the Cambridge Latin Course, I generally would recommend making an exception and in this case use texts from Latin to GCSE by Cullen and Taylor or De Romanis by Katherine Radice and Angela Cheetham, which have a much more targetted vocabulary and make for more fluent reading because of the speed at which unfamiliar words are introduced.

 4. Using cognates and derivatives